dmbrownlee/home.test.vms/README.md

 $ git clone git@github.com:dmbrownlee/home.test.vms.git
 $ cd home.test.vms && ./setup

-That downloads the necessary software.
-Now you can create the VMs with:
+That downloads and installs the necessary software.
+Next, we create the VM to emulate the functions of the home router (Wireless AP/router providing a gateway to the Internet as well as DHCP/DNS services for the network)

 $ vagrant up netgear
+$ vagrant reload netgear

+Now create the first server on the network.

 $ vagrant up --no-provision d1.home.test

+This will create the VM but the provisioning process will fail to connect via ssh because all the network interfaces are internal only.
+This is expected.

-After the virtual hardware has been created, shutdown the VM, "insert" the ISO image, and install as you would on the physical machine.
-See the README.md in the home.test repository for more details.
+After the virtual hardware has been created, shutdown the VM, "insert" the CentOS 7 NetInstall ISO image in the VM settings and follow these steps:

+1. Boot start the VM
+2. At the installation menu, press [tab] to append to the kernel boot line
+3. Add "inst.ks=https://raw.githubusercontent.com/dmbrownlee/home.test/master/d1-ks.cfg" and press [enter].